PranavSriram18/genai_foundations/docs/series/moe.md

 ~1.8x TPS speedup in practice.

 <span class="term">MLA (DV3 and K2)</span><br>
-Both DV3 and K2 use <span class="term">Multi-head Latent Attention</span>, a novel attention
+Both DV3 and K2 use <span class="term">Multi-Head Latent Attention</span>, a novel attention
 mechanism introduced by DV3.
 MLA factors attention through a lower-dimensional latent and caches this latent during inference, thereby reducing activation memory during training and cutting KV cache footprint during inference.
 Unlike many efficient attention mechanisms, MLA does not appear to cause accuracy degradations or long context weaknesses.
 We may examine MLA further in future articles on dynamic sparse attention mechanisms.